gregdevore/Projects/README.md

 **MovieSentimentNaiveBayes.ipynb**

 This was the first machine learning project I completed using Python.
 I have used Python for over 7 years in my career at Boeing, but never before for this type of task.
 I wanted to created something from scratch, and Naive Bayes classifiers seemed like a great place to start because they are relatively easy to construct and train.
-This project uses sentiment analysis to attempt to classify movie reviews as being either positive or negative.
+This project uses sentiment analysis to attempt to classify 12,000 movie reviews as being either positive or negative.
 Both multinomial and Bernoulli likelihood models were used.
 Confusion matrices, accuracy, sensitivity and specificity are used to evaluate the models, along with the overall runtime.
+Both models achieved an accuracy of over 80%.
+Typically, it is thought that humans can only agree on the sentiment of a review about 80% of the time.

 **Wine_Exploration.pdf**